CandidContributions/CanConUmbrackathon-2020/Guestbook/readme.md

 ```

 And we would love to hear what you've been up to!
-Please share it with us by adding each contribution separately, with the prefix or PR, ISSUE, FORUM, BLOG or PACKAGE, e.g:
+Please share it with us by adding each contribution Url separately, with the prefix or PR, ISSUE, FORUM, BLOG or PACKAGE, e.g:

 ```
 PR: (url of the pull request you've raised or contributed to)